 Contact your jeweler and ask for rhodium plating inside of your ring.
 This will create a metal barrier so you can keep wearing your ring.
 Please note that rhodium wears out so you will have to reapply it again once every few years.

-There’s another technical and permanent solution I offer my clients – if you want to hear about it email me to email@example.com.
+There’s another technical and permanent solution we offer our clients – if you want to hear about it email us at email@example.com.

-First, make sure your jewelry is made of 14k, 18k, or 24k yellow gold or rose gold.
+First, make sure your jewelry is made of 18k or higher gold karat.
 Usually, rose gold and yellow gold doesn't contain nickel.
 However, in some cases, small amounts of nickel does make their way into rose gold and yellow gold alloys.
 This is because of reasons related to casting methods.

 If you have additional questions about hypoallergenic jewelry, we’ll be happy to assist.
 Feel free to contact us anytime.